-There are currently 13 water playgrounds in parks from Ryde to Penrith and Liverpool to the Hills.
+There are currently 14 water playgrounds in parks from Ryde to Penrith and Camden to the Hills.
 Here we list them in order of distance from Parramatta CBD.

 1James Ruse Reserve | Parramatta

-This is the largest water playground in the Parramatta area and should easily keep little ones through to primary school kids splashing around for a while.
-The park contains seating, picnic tables and BBQs, a skate park and metered off street car park.
+This is the largest water playground in the Parramatta area.
+And should easily keep little ones through to primary school kids splashing around for a good while!
+The park contains seating, picnic tables and BBQs, a skate park and a small metered off street car park.
 There is also a playground, with a little natural shade, with swings, slides, rockers and rope climbing tower.
-Unfortunately it is the only water playground without permanent toilets, though Council usually sets up two port-a-loos.
+Unfortunately it’s the only water playground without permanent toilets, though there are port-a-loos.
 Keep in mind it can be very difficult to find a car spot nearby during school holidays and on weekends.

 - Open: 9am to 8pm, September through to May.